KAWASAKI Z650 (2020 - on) Review

 With LED lighting at the front and rear, a more angular front cowling and greater pronounced radiator shrouds, practical revisions also include a new pillion perch, which is 5mm thicker in the middle and 10mm fatter at the sides for increased comfort.

-Although arguably better looking and better equipped than both the Suzuki SV650 and Yamaha MT-07, the Kawasaki’s 2020 base price of £6649 is a whole £650 more than the V-Twin Suzuki, which, although more basic, produces slightly more power, at 74.9bhp.
-That said, it is still £50 cheaper than the Yamaha.
+Although arguably better looking and better equipped than both the Suzuki SV650 and Yamaha MT-07 at its launch, the Kawasaki’s 2020 base price of £6649 was a whole £650 more than the V-Twin Suzuki, which, although more basic, produces slightly more power, at 74.9bhp.

 Keen to appeal to younger tech-savvy riders looking for a first big bike, the Z650 now features a 4.3in colour TFT dash.
 The sophisticated unit displays all of the key information you want in a simplistic design that’s easy to read on the move in all light conditions.